 The houses were built for physicians and each had two front entrances, one on the outer side of the front façade, for use by the residents, and the other on the inner side, where the two houses join, for use by patients.
 The porches to the entrances are enclosed and fronted with three arches (the two entrances to what were the medical offices sharing the center porch and arch) with windows in the bays between the arches, creating a continuous plane across the entire front of the two buildings.
 Although this design would appear to violate the original setback restrictions in the Back Bay deeds, in 1894, the Board of Harbor and Land Commissioners (the agency with jurisdiction to enforce the deed restrictions) determined that it did not.

 178 Commonwealth was built as the home of Dr. James Batchelder Bell and his wife, Mary Pauline (Robinson) Bell.
 He was a homeopathic physician and also maintained his medical offices there.
-They previously had lived at the Hotel Cluny at 543 Boylston and he had maintained his offices at 52 Boylston (possibly in association with William Palmer Wesselhoeft, also a homeopathic physician, who maintained his offices at the same address and for whom 176 Commonwealth was built).
+They previously had lived at the Hotel Cluny at 543 Boylston and he had maintained his offices at 52 Boylston, possibly in association with William Palmer Wesselhoeft, also a homeopathic physician, who maintained his offices at the same address and for whom 176 Commonwealth was built.
 The Bells had lived (and he had practiced) in Augusta, Maine, until about 1880.
-He is shown as the owner of 178 Commonwealth on the original building permit application, dated October 5, 1883, and on the 1888, 1898, 1908, and 1912 Bromley maps.
+He is shown as the owner of 178 Commonwealth on the original building permit application, dated October 5, 1883.

 The Bells’ three children — Florence Bell, Samuel Robinson Bell, and James Hudson Bell — lived with them.